 House Bill No. [insert bill number] proposes revisions to the laws governing the death penalty in Montana.
-The bill amends Section 46-19-103 of the Montana Code Annotated to specify that the punishment of death must be carried out through the administration of "an intravenous injection of a substance or substances in a lethal quantity sufficient to cause death."
+The bill amends Section 46-19-103 of the Montana Code Annotated to specify that the method of execution must involve the administration of "an intravenous injection of a substance or substances in a lethal quantity sufficient to cause death."
 This replaces the previous requirement for a "continuous" injection of an ultra-fast-acting barbiturate in combination with a chemical paralytic agent.
-The bill also clarifies the procedures surrounding the execution process, including the setting of execution dates, the responsibilities of the warden, and the selection of witnesses.
+The bill maintains the existing framework for setting execution dates, the responsibilities of the warden, and the protocols for witness observation during executions.

 Statutes affected: